There are too many SEO benefits to count.

 Are you incorporating SEO into your digital marketing strategy?
 If the answer is no, then you probably should.
 SEO is an essential ingredient for any successful marketing strategy.
 However, if you are unfamiliar with SEO, you may be unsure whether or not it is worth your time and money.

-In this article, we will demonstrate to you why SEO is, indeed, worth your time and money.
-We will break down the part SEO plays in marketing, and a couple of benefits it can supply your business.
+Firstly, in this article, we will demonstrate to you why SEO is, indeed, worth your time and money.
+Secondly, we will break down the part SEO plays in marketing, and a couple of benefits it can supply your business.

 Before we delve deep into the benefits of SEO, we must first understand what SEO itself is.

 Firstly, SEO stands for search engine optimisation.
 SEO is the process of optimising a website by helping it to rank higher in search engine result pages (SERPs).
-In an SEO strategy, the main aim is to improve the website’s ranking for certain keywords/keyphrases.
+Furthermore, in an SEO strategy, the main aim is to improve the website’s ranking for certain keywords/keyphrases.

 Think back to the last time you typed in a search query into a Google search bar.

-For example, imagine if you were on vacation abroad and you were searching for an Italian restaurant to dine at.
-You would pull out your phone and search something along the lines of: ‘Italian restaurants near me.’
+For example, imagine if you were on vacation and you were searching for an Italian restaurant.
+First, you would pull out your phone and browse on Google ‘Italian restaurants near me.’

-Then you would carefully browse through the results and click on the one that suits your need.
+Then you would browse through the results and click on the one that suits your need.
 Google ranks search engine results based on what it deems to useful.
-Google considers the keyword/key phrases you entered into the search bar and produces relevant results to match.
+Google will consider the keywords you entered and produce relevant results to match.

 Most of the sites that rank high in Google result pages did not arrive there by accident.